Big Quantum cohomology of orbifold spheres: Bulk deformed Floer theory of Seidel Lagrangian in Bulk deformed Floer theory of Seidel Lagrangian in P1,a,b,c

 Let $\bP^1_{a,b,c}$ be an orbifold sphere with three orbifold points with isotropy groups $\Z/a$, $\Z/b$, $\Z/c$, where $a,b,c\geq 2$.
 We take the K\"ahler form $\omega$ descended from the universal cover of $\bP^1_{a,b,c}$ with constant curvature.
 For later convenience we scale it such that the total area of $\bP^1_{a,b,c}$ is $8$.
 The orbifold Euler characteristic is given by

-Depending on $\chi$ being positive, zero or negative, the universal cover of $\bP^1_{a,b,c}$ is $\bS^2$, $\R^2$ or $\quat^2$.
-We refer to these as the spherical, elliptic and hyperbolic respectively.
+Depending on $\chi$ being positive, zero or negative, the universal cover of $\bP^1_{a,b,c}$ is $\bP^1$, $\C$ or the hyperbolic upper half plane $\quat^2$ (with the standard complex structure).
+We refer to these as the spherical, elliptic and hyperbolic cases, respectively.
 In all cases, $\bP^1_{a,b,c}$ can be constructed as a global quotient of a Riemann surface $\Sigma$ by a finite group.
 In the spherical case $\Sigma$ is a sphere, in the elliptic case $\Sigma$ is an elliptic curve and in the hyperbolic case $\Sigma$ is a surface of genus $\geq 2$.

-Recall that the Chen-Ruan orbifold cohomology of an orbifold $X$, as a vector space, is given by the singular cohomology group of the inertia orbifold.
-In particular, its degree $d$ part (where $d\in \Q$) is given by where the sum is over all twisted sectors $g$.
+Recall that the Chen-Ruan orbifold cohomology of an orbifold $X$, as a vector space, is given by the direct sum of singular cohomology groups of the inertia orbifolds.
+Namely, let $IX = \{(p,(g)_{G_p}): p\in X, g\in G_p\}$, where $G_p \subset G$ is the isotropy subgroup of $p$ and $(g)_{G_p}$ is the conjugacy class of $g \in G_p$.
+Its connected components $X_{(g)}$ are called inertia orbifolds, and the indices $(g)$ are called the twisted sectors.
+Then for $d\in \Q$,

 The degree-shifting $\iota_{(g)} \in \Q$ is called the age of the twisted sector in literature.
+See \cite{CR04} for more detail.